Frequently Asked Questions

 If you are looking for more info on regulations, certifications or announcements here are some helpful resources:

-Dr. Dura is our on-site Ph.D.
-Chemist who is here to answer all your science related questions about our product.
+Dr. Dura is here to answer all your science related questions about our products.
 There are a lot of unknowns and misinformation in our industry's products, and we want to help educate our consumers to the best of our ability.
-So we created a special section to break down the science behind eLiquids.
+So we created a special section to break down the science behind eLiquids and give you information in simpler terms.

 To submit a question to Dr. Dura, click here.